-The Merricks Coolart Biolink Plan was completed in September 2021.
-The plan is available on this website at https://lmpl.org.au/biolink-plans
+Merricks Coolart Biolink plan was completed in September 2021 and is available on this website.

-Buckley’s Reserve is 32 ha of bushland managed by Parks Victoria and is open to the public with walking tracks running through it.
+Properties in the plan are clustered around Buckleys Reserve, 32 ha of bushland managed by Parks Victoria and open to the public with walking tracks running through it.

 In the mid section of the biolink are three adjacent properties with high quality remnant bushland.
 One particularly large property has a 12.5 ha of native bushland and two creek tributaries running through it.